 Lightweight and easy to lift, this nicely designed kettle held plenty of water for its size—a full 2 quarts.
 The kettle whistles loudly, and the spout pours neatly.
 The raised, open handle leaves plenty of space below for opening the lid and keeps hands out of harm’s way.
 The lid loop is big and comfortable to pull.
 The kettle showed no damage from our abuse testing and cleaned up nicely.
 We wish the interior were lighter, but otherwise this is a lovely, sturdy (but not heavy) kettle, which comes in a rainbow of colors at a moderate price.

-This new blender from Breville improves upon its predecessor in a few key ways.
-It’s more powerful, so it can get smoothies and almond butter even smoother, and it has a dedicated “green smoothie” button that completely blends fibrous ingredients into a silky smooth drink.
-It’s reasonably quiet and reasonably compact, and combined its ingredients efficiently with minimal pauses to scrape down the sides.
-Like the previous model, it still automatically stops every 60 seconds, which can be a little annoying during longer blends, but this wasn’t that big of an issue.
+We love this midpriced blender from Breville, which makes smoothies and almond butter that are just a touch less fine-textured than our top choice’s but still impressively smooth.
+It even has a dedicated “green smoothie” button that completely blends fibrous ingredients into a silky drink.
+It’s reasonably quiet and compact, and it combined ingredients efficiently with minimal pauses to scrape down the sides.
+It automatically stops every 60 seconds, which can be a little annoying during longer blends, but this wasn’t a big issue during most tasks.
 Its timer makes tracking recipe stages very easy.

 This juicer was the most straightforward and enjoyable to use of the masticating juicers, with parts that fit together easily and a relatively fast auger that chewed through carrots, kale, and grapes with ease.
 As with all the masticating juicers, we had to cut our produce to match the size of its narrow feed tube, but its juice was smooth.
 It was relatively easy to clean, especially with its included cleaning brush.